Artisan-Lab/tag-std/pre-RFC.md

 Safety tags will brings two effects:
 1. they are expanded to `#[doc]` comments, thus rendered through rustdoc on HTML pages
 2. they are collected by a linter tool which sees all tags in all crates involved, and analyzes each callsite to emit what safety tags are missing.
-The tool supports property semver checking, meaning when a dependency is updated, and its tags are modified, there will be a report about where infected tags locates and what differences are w.r.t. any component in safety propeties.
+The tool supports property checking on revision, meaning when a dependency is updated, and its tags are modified, there will be a report about where infected tags locates and what differences are w.r.t. any component in safety propeties.